 Darier’s disease is an autosomal dominant disorder.
 Darier’s disease is first described by dermatologist Ferdinand-Jean Dairer.
-Dark crusty patches, sometimes containing pus, is characteristic appearance of skin in darier’s disease.
+Dark crusty patches, sometimes containing pus, is the characteristic appearance of skin in darier’s disease.
 Skin condition aggravates during high humidity, stress and wearing tight fitting clothes.
-Vertical striation in finger nails and fragile nails are diagnostic feature of darier’s disease.
-Rashes in darier’s disease have a distinct odor.
-Intra oral papule can be found, palms and soles may become thick.
+Vertical striation in fingernails and fragile nails are diagnostic features of darier’s disease.
+Rashes in darier’s disease have a distinct odour.
+Intraoral papule can be found, palms and soles may become thick.
 Darier’s disease is not a contagious disease.

 Occasionally patient with darier’s disease may develop neurological disorders as depression, epilepsy or mild intellectual disability.
-Minor form of the disease may remain undiagnosed lifelong.
+A minor form of the disease may remain undiagnosed lifelong.

 Darier’s disease affects both males and females.Mortality/morbidity of Darier's Disease

 Darier’s disease commonly starts from 6-20 years of age.
-However patient of age 4 and up to 70 years are also seen affected with the disease.
+However, a patient of age 4 and up to 70 years are also seen affected with the disease.

 Causes of Darier's Disease

-In darier’s disease there is increased susceptibility to cutaneous bacterial and viral infections.
-Misdiagnosis of darier’s disease leads to under-treatment of these infections and may proves fatal.
+In darier’s disease, there is increased susceptibility to cutaneous bacterial and viral infections.
+Misdiagnosis of darier’s disease leads to under-treatment of these infections and may prove fatal.

-However, patient with darier’s disease have a life expectancy as that of general population.
+However, the patient with darier’s disease has a life expectancy as that of the general population.

-Cause of development of Darier’s disease is mutation in the gene that codes for enzyme SERCA2 (sarco-endoplasmic reticulum CA2+-ATP ase).
-The gene ATP2A2 is localized in chromosome 12 and controls the synthesis of SARCA2 enzyme.
+The cause of development of Darier’s disease is a mutation in the gene that codes for enzyme SERCA2 (sarcoendoplasmic’s reticulum CA2+-ATP ase).
+The gene ATP2A2 is localised in chromosome 12 and controls the synthesis of the SARCA2 enzyme.
 This enzyme pumps calcium across the cell membrane.
-If one of the two genes ATP2A2 is affected, the normal functionality in skin cells is not maintained, there is impaired passage of calcium in skin cells resulting in development of horny cells prematurely before they reach surface of skin.
+If one of the two genes ATP2A2 is affected, the normal functionality in skin cells is not maintained, there is impaired passage of calcium in skin cells resulting in the development of horny cells prematurely before they reach the surface of the skin.

 Signs and symptoms of Darier's Disease

-Symptoms starts with appearance of rough papules in outer most layer of skin, mainly around hair follicle.
+Symptoms start with the appearance of rough papules in the outermost layer of skin, mainly around the hair follicle.
 The papules then develop into a brownish rash then grow together and form a thick plaque with a moist surface.
-Plaques are susceptible to infections from bacteria and herpes virus.
-Severity of disease varies over time.
+Plaques are susceptible to infections from bacteria and herpesvirus.
+The severity of the disease varies over time.
 Hot and humid climate aggravate the rashes.
-There is increased growth of bacteria on skin lesions that emits unpleasant odor.
+There is increased growth of bacteria on skin lesions that emit an unpleasant odour.
 Rashes are moist and bleed less often.
 Acute swelling of parotid gland occurs as a result of obstruction of salivary glands.

 Investigations for Darier's Disease

-Skin biopsy shows degenerated cells in epidermis and increased keratinisation.
+Skin biopsy shows degenerated cells in the epidermis and increased keratinization.

 Treatment for Darier's Disease